AineiasStymphalios/Central_Plains.py/README.md

 # Features
 ## Map Dimensions
 The script generates maps with 1:1 ratio.
+(This may need adjustment)
 | Map Size | Dimensions |
 | :--- | :--- |
 | Duel | 20×20 |